TakanoTaiga/TaigasPortfolio/README.md

 code : This project is private.

-This project is to steer by iOS App using only image recognition results. more info
+This project is to steer by iOS App using only image recognition results.I am in charge of overall programming.

+more info

 ## 2022 NHK Kosen Robokon
 using : `C/C++` , `Python` , `Swift/SwiftUI(in planning)` , `KiCAD` , `ROS2(in planning)` , `Jetson` , `Ubuntu`

 code : coming soon

-This project is to fly paper airplanes from a robot.
+This project is to fly paper airplanes from a robot.I am in charge of overall programming and circuit design.

+## iOS App (Personal development)